-Beyond Words is Hartford Public Library’s annual signature fundraising event.
+BEYOND WORDS is Hartford Public Library’s annual signature fundraising event.
 The Library goes beyond words, every day, with diverse and transformative programs and services for our community.
-All of our locations offer a welcoming, inspiring, and nurturing environment for people to learn, connect and engage… and all for free.
-We are truly a place like no other.

-It's summed up in our mission - to provide free resources that inspire reading, guide learning, and encourage individual exploration.
+Your support for this event goes directly toward Hartford Public Library’s mission to provide free resources that inspire reading, guide learning, and encourage individual exploration.

 The Caroline M. Hewins Medal recognizes an individual who embraces the City of Hartford and its people, who breaks the mold and provides service of a revolutionary kind, who stretches the boundaries of a social or cultural institution with a humanistic approach to public service, and who shows strong guardianship of and advocacy for the basic right of equal access to information and opportunity.

 Caroline Maria Hewins was a revolutionary librarian and advocate who helped establish the Hartford Public Library and significantly enlarge the very idea of what a public library could be in America.
 She came to Hartford at age 29 in 1875 to serve as librarian at the Young Men's Institute of Hartford, worked through its merger with Hartford Library Association four years later, then oversaw the institution's transition to a free public library serving all the city's citizens in 1893.
 She served as librarian until her passing in 1925, helping embody her belief that everyone should have access to libraries, books, and the gateway to learning and opportunity which they represent.